plone/Products.ATContentTypes/Products/ATContentTypes/README.txt

     add relations between objects, for example a document is related to an event.
     The relations will be shown in a portlet.

-  * The event type has a body text like document.

-  * The new item type has a new image field plus a caption for the image.

-  * Images can be rotated and mirrored through the plone interface.
-Also there are some new methods to get EXIF informations for images.

   * The folder type has some new views that are showing the containing images like a photo album view.